-- Always use shoes in public locations, consisting of hotel spaces and gym, to prevent contracting an infection.
+- Always use shoes in public locations, consisting of hotel spaces and gyms, to prevent contracting an infection.

 - Disinfect shoes regularly with a disinfectant spray.

-- Foot pain, itching or ugly toe nails need to never ever be overlooked.
+- Foot pain, itching or ugly toenails need to never be overlooked.

 - Your feet are feeling the effect of tremendous pressure with each action.
-If this is triggering you discomfort, do not assume it’s unimportant-visit Dr. Manohar at his Brandon Podiatry office.
+If this is triggering you discomfort, do not assume it’s unimportant

-In conclusion, please contact Dr. Manohar today at his Brandon Podiatry clinic.
+In conclusion, please contact Dr. Cruz today at his Brandon Podiatry clinic.
 You can reach out to his office by phone at (813) 502-5904 or use this convenient scheduling form.